lennartpollvogt/moff-cli/moff-cli/check/feature_check.md

 - print violations to the terminal with a summary
 - return a non-zero exit code when violations exist
 - support saving results via the `save` feature (`moff_results.txt` at the root directory)
+- support verbose mode (`--verbose`) to display expected structure templates for files with errors